 In Somerset, some of the first records were found in Kirby's Quest, 1 Edward III (during the first year of the reign of King Edward III.)
 William le Fer and Robert le Fere were both listed at that time holding lands there.

 Early History of the Fere family

-Another 143 words (10 lines of text) are included under the topic Early Fere History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fere research.
+Another 72 words (5 lines of text) are included under the topic Early Fere History in all our PDF Extended History products and printed products wherever possible.